1337party/1337party/README.md

 ## About Me

-i am a game developer for remakes (Da Hood)
+Game developer for remakes (Da Hood)

-- Game Developer With Experience
+- Developer With Experience
-- Always Available For Work
+- Always working on something new
-- Ready To Work Anytime

 ---